-Dr. Wu received her Doctor of Medicine (M.D.) degree from Capital Medical University in Beijing, China prior to moving to the United States and pursuing Doctor of Philosophy (Ph.D.) in neuroscience from the University of Texas Medical Branch at Galveston.
-She subsequently completed an NIH post-doctoral fellowship under Dr. William D. Willis, who was a significant contributor to the fields of pain and neuroscience and a lifelong mentor to Dr. Wu.
-Following the Ph.D., she completed an internship in Internal Medicine at Texas Tech University Medical Center, a Neurology residency at The University of Texas Health Science Center (where she also served as the chief resident), and a Neuro-Oncology fellowship at The University of Texas MD Anderson Cancer Center.
-She then joined University of North Carolina (UNC) at Chapel Hill as a tenure-track assistant professor in the Department of Neurosurgery and Neurology.
-She served as the Co-Director of the Brain Tumor Program at the Lineberger Comprehensive Cancer Center and developed a clinical and translational research program in Neuro-oncology at UNC.
+Dr. Wu received her Doctor of Medicine degree from Capital Medical University in Beijing, China prior to moving to the United States and pursuing her Ph.D. in neuroscience from the University of Texas Medical Branch at Galveston.
+She subsequently completed an NIH postdoctoral fellowship under William D. Willis, who was a significant contributor to the fields of pain and neuroscience and a lifelong mentor to Dr. Wu.
+Following her Ph.D., she completed an internship in internal medicine at Texas Tech University Medical Center, followed by a neurology residency at The University of Texas Health Science Center (where she also served as the chief resident), and a Neuro-Oncology fellowship at The University of Texas MD Anderson Cancer Center.
+She then joined the University of North Carolina (UNC) at Chapel Hill as a tenure-track assistant professor in the Department of Neurosurgery and Neurology.
+She served as the co-director of the Brain Tumor Program at the Lineberger Comprehensive Cancer Center and developed a clinical and translational research program in neuro-oncology at UNC.
 Dr. Wu joined the Neuro-Oncology Branch (NOB) in 2015 as a staff physician, and soon became the director of the Neuro-Oncology Fellowship Program as well as a tenure-track investigator overseeing multiple clinical trials.

-Dr. Wu is certified both by the American Board of Psychiatry and Neurology (ABPN) in Neurology and United Council for Neurologic Subspecialties (UCNS) in Neuro-Oncology and has published over 50 peer-reviewed articles while also serving as an invited reviewer for several prestigious journals.
-Her awards over her training and clinical tenure are impressive, including the William James Miller Endowed Fellowship Award in Neuro-oncology, NIH/NCI Paul Calabresi Clinical Oncology Scholar Award and the NIH-Lasker Clinical Research Scholar Award—a prestigious opportunity that provides funding and support for exceptional clinical researchers to develop their clinical research programs.
+Dr. Wu is certified both by the American Board of Psychiatry and Neurology (ABPN) in neurology and the United Council for Neurologic Subspecialties (UCNS) in neuro-oncology.
+She has published over 50 peer-reviewed articles while also serving as an invited reviewer for several prestigious journals.
+She has received impressive awards over her training and clinical tenure, including the William James Miller Endowed Fellowship Award in Neuro-Oncology and the NIH/NCI Paul Calabresi Clinical Oncology Scholar Award.
+In 2018, she was awarded the NIH-Lasker Clinical Research Scholar Award—a prestigious opportunity that provides funding and support for exceptional clinical researchers to develop their clinical research programs.

 Honors, Awards and Leadership